LocationItalia, Providencia, Providencia, Región Metropolitana, Chile

 CollaboratorsInark, A-Cuadrado, Farmet, Atika, MK

-From the architect.
+Text description provided by the architects.
 Grupo Sud is the conversion of an old perfume factory into an open work space for a holding of 4 companies that are fully integrated in the marketing, production, design and communication areas.
 The building is located in the city of Santiago, in the "Italia" neighborhood that encompasses design, art and decoration luxury stores.

 The site, 20 meters wide by 75 meters deep, comprised a series of warehouses constructed at different points in time that had been expanded and subdivided throughout that same time.
 The project entailed the restoration of the sequence of spaces and their reorganization so as to serve the needs of the companies, mainly offices for a work force of about a hundred people.